Leading A Simple Life: 5 Steps to Aligning with Peace.

 • Water: Drink fresh, clean water / cleanse in the river, lakes and streams

-• Sun: Bathe in the pranic biophotonic light
+• Sun: Bathe your skin in the pranic biophotonic light

-• Air: Breathe fresh air / cleanse your bare skin in the wind
+• Air: Breathe fresh air / clear the inner stagnant air / cleanse your bare skin in the wind

-• Ether: Be in the infinite space / bathe in the substrate of samsara
+• Ether: Be in and surrounded by the infinite space

 As your busy life is replaced by these simple acts, your elemental structure begins to synchronize with nature.
-The fragmented versions of "you" will begin to collide and merge into one cohesive direction.
+The fragmented versions of "you" will begin to collide and merge and move with you in one cohesive direction.

 • Let your hair grow